Radius Bone

 Shaft

 Shaft is flattened from before backwards.
 It has two surfaces and two borders.
-The dorsal face is convex in its length, smooth and covered by the extensors of the carpus and digits.
+The dorsal face is convex in its length, smooth, and covered by the extensors of the carpus and digits.

-The lateral border is rounded in its proximal third, wide and flat below and is limited by the radio-ulnar groove.
+The lateral border is rounded in its proximal third, wide and flat below, and is limited by the radio-ulnar groove.
 This border gives attachment to the lateral digital extensor and the extensor carpi obliquus.

-Proximal extremity
+Proximal Extremity

 Radius & Ulna bone- Proximal extremity

-Proximal extremity of radius of ox presents an articular area, which is divided by a sagittal groove into two divisions, the medial being the larger.
+The proximal extremity of the radius of ox presents an articular area, which is divided by a sagittal groove into two divisions, the medial being the larger.
 It articulates with the distal extremity of the humerus and is surrounded by a rim, which carries the coronoid process about the middle of the anterior surface.
 The coronoid process is received into the coronoid fossa of the humerus during the extreme flexion of the elbow.

-Posteriorly just below the articular surface are two facets for articulation with the like facets of the ulna and between these and the proximal interosseous space is a quadrilateral rough area to which the ulna is attached.
+Posteriorly, just below the articular surface, are two facets for articulation with the like facets of the ulna, and between these and the proximal interosseous space is a quadrilateral rough area to which the ulna is attached.

 The medial aspect of the anterior face presents a radial tuberosity into which the biceps brachii is inserted.
 The lateral tuberosity is more prominent and gives attachment to the lateral extensor of the digit.

-Distal extremity
+Distal Extremity

 Radius bone- Distal extremity